-The Corporation owns a national license for a French-language digital specialty channel, TVA Sports, devoted to every aspect of sports by focusing on professional sports of general interest.
+The Corporation owns a national license for a French-language specialty channel, TVA Sports, devoted to every aspect of sports by focusing on professional sports of general interest.
 This channel was launched on September 12, 2011.
 TVA Sports content is accessible on the website www.tvasports.ca and on its mobile app.

 In 2014, TVA Sports became the National Hockey League's official French-language broadcaster in Canada for the next 12 years starting with the 2014-2015 season.
-In January 2017, TVA Sports became the exclusive broadcaster of the Montreal Impact games in French, as well as an official broadcaster of the Major League Soccer ("MLS") for the next five years.
+In January 2017, TVA Sports became the exclusive French-language broadcaster of the Club de Foot Montréal games (previously Montreal Impact), as well as an official broadcaster of the Major League Soccer ("MLS") for the next five years.
 In 2018, the agreement with the MLS was extended until 2022.

-In May 2018, TVA Sports became the official Canadian French-language broadcaster of the 2020 UEFA European Football Championship (Euro 2020).
+In May 2018, TVA Sports became the official Canadian French-language broadcaster of the 2020 UEFA European Football Championship (Euro 2020) which was postponed to summer 2021 due to the COVID-19 pandemic.

 TVA Sports also offers under a multiplex signal TVA Sports 2 and TVA Sports 3, which operate under the same license as TVA Sports and complete the sports programming available to TVA Sports subscribers.
-TVA Sports produced close to 3,458 hours of original programming during the fiscal year ended December 31, 2019.
+TVA Sports produced 2,832 hours of original programming during the fiscal year ended December 31, 2020.